RegardsOss/RegardsOss.github.io/_docs/getting-started/configuration.md

 systemctl start httpd.service
 ```

-If you are using a Red Hat OS, you will need to autorize httpd to connect to the network, even a local one.
+If you are using a `Red Hat OS` with `selinux`, you will need to autorize httpd to connect to the network, even a local one.
 If the following property is off :

 ```bash
 $ getsebool -a | grep httpd_can_network_connect